Settlement

 3. **Position 3** with **PerpsHub Hedger**: unrealized loss of **$250**

-The solver steps in: PerpsHub submits a signed message from the Muon oracle attesting to current market prices and the unrealized profits/losses across Bob's positions.
-The contract verifies the signature, checks that everyone stays solvent, and settles.
-After settlement, $100 from Position 2 and $150 from Position 1 are realized into Bob's allocated balance.
-Bob now has $250 of spendable collateral, and PerpsHub can close the losing position.
-Nobody takes on uncollateralized risk, and Bob isn't stuck waiting for the trade to recover.\
+The solver steps in.
+PerpsHub submits a signed message from the Muon oracle attesting to current market prices and the unrealized profit and loss across Bob's positions.
+The contract verifies the signature, checks that everyone stays solvent, and settles: $150 from Position 1 and $100 from Position 2 are realized into Bob's allocated balance.
+Bob now has $250 of spendable collateral, so PerpsHub can fill the close on Position 3, which has stayed unchanged throughout.
+Nobody takes on uncollateralized risk, and Bob isn't stuck waiting for the losing trade to recover.

-In previous versions, settlement only dealt with position PnL.
-In 0.8.5, settlement also handles accumulated funding fees.
-When a solver settles your positions, both position PnL and any owed funding are factored in together.
+In earlier versions, settlement dealt only with position PnL.
+In 0.8.5 it also handles accumulated funding fees, so when a solver settles your positions, position PnL and any owed funding are factored in together.

-This settlement process has several important protections built in.
-The updated prices must always lie between the original entry price and the signed current price, neither side of the trade is allowed to end up insolvent as a result of settlement and multiple positions can be settled at once, allowing a solver to quickly free up collateral across many trades if needed.
-More details on settlement can be found [here](/contract-documentation/symmio-perps-v0.8.4/facets/settlement-facet-0.8.4.md).
+A few protections are built into the process: the updated prices must always fall between the original entry price and the signed current price, neither side is allowed to end up insolvent as a result, and multiple positions can be settled at once, letting a solver free up collateral across many trades quickly.
+More detail is in the [Settlement](/contract-documentation/symmio-perps-v0.8.5/diamond-core-facets/settlement.md) docs.

 ---